 The limited amount of time at the subsequent Resolution 9 Group meetings (i.e. half a day during the September 2016 meeting of ITU-D Study Group 1, 1 day in January 2017 and half a day during the March 2017 meeting of ITU-D Study Group 1), the limited number of contributions and contributors in general as well as the limited participation of ITU-R experts did not enable appropriate consideration of all the ITU-R requested modifications.

+The final version of the Report on Resolution 9 was, nevertheless, approved at the March 2017 meeting of ITU-D Study Group 1.

 Comments from ITU-R Working Party 1B have therefore not been adequately reflected in the Report developed by ITU-D Study Group 1.
-This situation results in very serious concerns on the relevance, completeness and consistency of the Resolution 9 Report with the ITU-R work.
+This situation results in very serious concerns on the relevance and completeness of the Report on Resolution 9, and on its consistency with the ITU-R work.

-The final version of the Report on Resolution 9 was, nevertheless, approved at the March 2017 meeting of ITU-D Study Group 1.

-RAG suggestions on how to resolve this situation and foster further cooperation and coordination between ITU-R and ITU-D (Resolution ITU-R 7-3) in the implementation of WTDC Resolution 9 (Rev. Dubai, 2014)
+Course of action to resolve this situation and foster further cooperation and coordination between ITU-R and ITU-D (Resolution ITU-R 7-3) in the implementation of WTDC Resolution 9 (Rev. Dubai, 2014)

-To diligently effect the required cooperation and coordination between ITU-R and ITU-D on spectrum management related topics, RAG suggests TDAG to consider the following measures:
+To diligently effect the required cooperation and coordination between ITU-R and ITU-D on spectrum management related topics, RAG proposes that TDAG take the following measures:

 – to bring directly to the attention of the relevant ITU-R Study Groups the case studies and special requirements of national spectrum management organizations from developing countries.
 This would facilitate the consideration of developing countries’ special requirements in providing best practices in spectrum management in ITU-R deliverables, such as in ITU-R Recommendations, Reports and/or Handbooks;